5 unexpected health problems an eye test can pick up

 Diabetes

-Diabetes can also cause problems with vision, so sometimes a patient may see an optometrist because they have blurry or double vision and believe they need glasses.
+Diabetes can also cause problems with vision, sometimes a patient may see an optometrist because they have blurry or double vision and believe they need glasses.
 Instead, this may be a symptom of diabetes.

 High Blood Pressure

+The eye is the only organ within the body that veins and arteries can be seen without having to undergo invasive surgery.
 Sam says, “With our equipment we can see the veins and arteries and check if there’s any sort of hardening which is associated with high blood pressure.”

 High Cholesterol